-The current Edubuntu 14.04.2 LTS distribution comes at whopping 2.9 GB size.
-Edubuntu provides educational software in bundles as per the grade level that can be installed from the Software center.
-Educational software are bundled as Preschool, Primary, Secondary and Tertiary.
-Edubuntu is built on top of Ubuntu so installations is as simple as Ubuntu.
+The current Edubuntu 14.04.2 LTS distribution comes at a whopping 2.9 GB size.
+It provides educational software in bundles as per the grade level that can be installed from the Software Center.
+Educational software is bundled as Preschool, Primary, Secondary and Tertiary.
+Edubuntu is built on top of Ubuntu, so installation is as simple as Ubuntu.
 It also has a lot of diverse applications that will make it quite appealing to those interested in Maths and Science.

-UberStudent (The Alternative)
+UberStudent (The Alternative) (No supported release)

-Uberstudent is also another popular Linux distro that focuses on education and highly tailored for students in secondary and higher education.
+Uberstudent is another popular Linux distro that focuses on education and highly tailored for students in secondary and higher education.
 Uberstudent is also built on top of Ubuntu (Uberstudent 4.3 is based on Ubuntu 14.04.2 LTS and the installation is as straightforward as installing Ubuntu.
-Uberstudent comes with the Xfce desktop environment and desktop environments don’t come any simpler.
+It comes with the Xfce desktop environment and desktop environments don’t come any simpler.

-openSUSE-Edu (All your IT needs?)
+openSUSE-Edu (All your IT needs)